Healing conversations are an art form in peril of being lost to our busy lives.

 15 Useful Therapy Questions to Ask Yourself

-We get into thinking ruts and routines and often function on autopilot without giving much consideration to the way we go about our day and how we spend our time and energy.
+We get into thinking ruts and routines and often function on autopilot without giving much consideration to the way we go about our day or spend our time and energy.

-We can break this vicious cycle by asking meaningful questions of ourselves and reflecting deeply on our thoughts, emotions, and behavior.
-Many self-help therapy books available today have popularized a way of doing just that.
+We can break this mindless cycle by asking meaningful questions of ourselves and reflecting deeply on our thoughts, emotions, and behavior.
+Many self-help therapy books have popularized a way of doing just that.

 The most important questions in life can never be answered by anyone except oneself.